heliedemiramon/ST-PSP/README.md

   A total of **N_shift = 3** projected fringe patterns were used on both the reference plane and the object of study.
 This results in a total of **2 × N_shift = 6 images**.

 - **Image Storage and Output:**
-  - All images should be stored in the `path_im` folder.
+  - All images (available in the GitHub `Data\Exp` folder) must be copied into a directory, and the `path_im` variable should be adjusted accordingly in the code.
   - The result of the algorithm is a file named `h.tif`, which contains the reconstructed height map of the object.

 - **Image Naming Convention:**